irshu355/Android-WYSIWYG-Editor/README.md

 Android-WYSIWYG-Editor
 ===================

-**Android-WYSIWYG-Editor** is an iFrame free text editor that uses the native components in the content tree.
+**Android-WYSIWYG-Editor** is an iframe free text editor that uses the native components in the content tree.

 Download
 ------------